Skip to content

 • iat is a timestamp is millisecond.
 It is mandatory when using WebAuthn to ensure uniqueness of the signature and prevent replay attacks.

-Additional devices enrollement
+Additional devices enrollment

 By default, 5 devices may be enrolled with WebAuthn.